Shopify/javascript/testing/README.md

 - **Jest**: You can use the built in coverage reporter by adding the `--coverage` argument when running tests.
 See (documentation)[https://facebook.github.io/jest/docs/en/cli.html#coverage].
 - **Other**: We recommend using [nyc](https://github.com/istanbuljs/nyc) as a standalone command line tool to generate coverage.

 It is best practice to generate coverage for all relevant JS files as opposed to only tested files.
-This will files are not inadvertently missed.
+This will ensure files are not inadvertently missed.
 There are a couple of ways to generate coverage for all files:
 - **Karma**: Add the [`includeAllSources`](https://github.com/karma-runner/karma-coverage/blob/master/docs/configuration.md#includeallsources) option to your Karma `coverageReporter` config:
 ```js
 files: [